oasci/reptar/docs/source/file.rst

 More information about key definitions can be found :ref:`here<definitions>`.

 The key also tells reptar where the data is stored.
-Many file types (e.g., exdir and JSON) support nested objects which allow us to organize our data into groups.
+Many file types (e.g., exdir, zarr, and JSON) support nested objects which allow us to organize our data into groups.
 A group is essentially a collection of related data (e.g., a directory) that could also contain other groups.
 We specify keys for nested groups the same way we do directory paths where the file itself is considered the root: ``group1``, ``/group1``, and ``group1/nested_group`` are all valid group keys.